apify/proxy-chain/README.md

 To return a custom HTTP response to indicate an error to the client, you can throw the `RequestError` from inside of the `prepareRequestFunction` function.
-The class constructor has the following parameters: `RequestError(body, statusCode, headers)`
+The class constructor has the following parameters: `RequestError(body, statusCode, headers)`.
+By default, the response will have `Content-Type: text/plain; charset=utf-8`.

 ```javascript
 const ProxyChain = require('proxy-chain');